infinityCounter/QMVC/README.md

 Pure Object Oriented PHP7 code
 -------------

-The switch to PHP7 was a simple one, the richer feature set of PHP7 in addition to optimizations and known vulnerabilities made it the simple choise.
+The switch to PHP7 was a simple one, the richer feature set of PHP7 in addition to optimizations and known vulnerabilities made it the simple choice.
 PHP7 is more efficient than ever before:

 - Improvements to optimizations for internal data structures have resulted in significant memory savings, increases in performance, and the ability to support a higher load capacity on the same hardware.